-Humane Education is an important part of any child’s learning experience.
-We are pleased to bring our unique and interactive Humane Education curriculum to classrooms and schools throughout southern Maine.
-To schedule a presentation or learn more about how we can bring one of these program to your classroom, contact Humane Educator Brie Roche at (207) 985-3244 ext.
+Educators, to schedule a presentation or learn more about how we can bring Humane Education to your learning space or classroom, contact Humane Educator Brie Roche at (207) 985-3244 ext.
 109 or via email.

-- Communication: Students learn how many ways animals communicate with us and how we can respectfully respond.
+Do Animals Talk to Us?: Students learn how many ways animals communicate with us and how we can respectfully respond.
 We’ll learn how to tell what an animal is saying by their various movements and sounds.
 We explore pet body language and how to better understand their feelings, as well as interact with them in a positive and safe way.